MS Vulcania: History

-Launched on 18 December 1926, she sailed from Trieste on her maiden voyage to Patras, Naples and New York City on 19 December of the same year.
+Launched on 18 December 1926, she sailed from Trieste on her maiden voyage to Patras, Naples and New York City on 19 December 1928.
 On 1 January 1932, Vulcania was acquired by the newly formed Italia Flotte Reunite, founded through a merger encouraged by the Italian government of the Genoa-based Navigazione Generale Italiana (NGI), the Turin-based Lloyd Sabaudo, and the Trieste-based Cosulich STN lines.

 In September 1933, she transported the body of the Italian aviator Francesco de Pinedo to Italy from New York City after his death in a plane crash.
-In the inter-war years, the Vulcania made many transatlantic routes between the Adriatic and Mediterranean ports and the Americas.
-In 1933, she stopped many times in Haifa and Palestine.
+In the inter-war years, Vulcania made many transatlantic routes between the Adriatic and Mediterranean ports and the Americas.
+In 1933, she stopped many times at Haifa and Palestine.
 Commandeered by the Italian government, Vulcania's wartime service began with special trooping duties during the Second Italo-Ethiopian War in 1935.
-From 18 February, she made eight voyages Naples – Massawa – Mogadishu carrying troops and colonists.
-On 12 May, she was given new engines and renovated at the shipyard in Monfalcone to soon resume her transatlantic sailings until Italy entered World War II on 10 June 1940.
+From 18 February, she made eight voyages sailing between Naples – Massawa – Mogadishu carrying troops and colonists.
+On 12 May, she was given new engines and renovated at the shipyard in Monfalcone to soon resume her transatlantic sailings until the Kingdom of Italy entered World War II on 10 June 1940.

 In December 1936 she commenced her last Trieste-New York voyage for Cosulich.
 When Italia was liquidated in 1937, Cosulich was absorbed into the replacement Italia Societa Anonima di Navigazione.
-In 1940, the Vulcania made her last run from Trieste to New York for Italia Line.
+In 1940, Vulcania made her last run from Trieste to New York for Italia Line.